 And when Paul had laid hands on them, the Holy Spirit came upon them, and they spoke with tongues and prophesied (Acts 19:6 NKJV).

 Even though Jesus simply told Zacchaeus that his day of salvation had come, He did not say that to us.
-Instead, He left us specific instructions to follow so that He will abide in us and us in Him on our day of salvation.
+Instead, He left us instructions (as we just read) to follow so that He will abide in us and us in Him on our day of salvation.

-These instructions are also found on the following pages:
+These instructions are found in more detail on the following pages: